sttp/Specification/Output/README.md

 #### Unsubscribe Command

-The subscriber will issue an `Unsubscribe` with an empty payload to stop any existing data subscription.
+The subscriber shall issue an `Unsubscribe` with an empty payload to stop any existing data subscription.

-Upon reception of the `Unsubscribe` command from a subscriber, the publisher will immediately cease publication of `DataPointPacket` commands to the specific subscriber that issued the command; also, the publisher will send a `Succeeded` response for the `Unsubscribe` command with an empty payload.
-If for any reason the publisher cannot terminate the subscription, the publisher will send a `Failed` response for the `Unsubscribe` command with a string based payload that describes the reason the subscription cannot be terminated.
+Upon reception of the `Unsubscribe` command from a subscriber, the publisher must immediately cease publication of `DataPointPacket` commands to the specific subscriber that issued the command; also, the publisher shall send a `Succeeded` response for the `Unsubscribe` command with an empty payload.
+If for any reason the publisher cannot terminate the subscription, the publisher shall send a `Failed` response for the `Unsubscribe` command with a string based payload that describes the reason the subscription cannot be terminated.

-After sending an `Unsubscribe` command to the publisher, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber should disconnect and not attempt to send further commands to stop the data subscription.
+After sending an `Unsubscribe` command to the publisher, the subscriber shall be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber should disconnect and not attempt to send further commands to stop the data subscription.

 If the subscriber receives a `Failed` response for the `Unsubscribe` command from the publisher, the subscriber should disconnect and not attempt to send further commands to stop the data subscription.